SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 # During the Installation Process.

 My Workstation is a Windows/Ubuntu dual-boot system while the rest of my home systems run Ubuntu only.
-Therefore, only my Workstation requires a carefully crafted installation process.
+Therefore, only my Workstation requires a carefully crafted installation process, i.e. installing Ubuntu without destroying Windows, otherwise I'd have to re-install Windows as well.
+Upgrading Ubuntu is painful enough.
+There's no point in shoving a thumb in my eye while I'm at it.

 # Securing the APT Package Manager.